seap-udea/AIsteroid/README.md

 Special thanks to Enrique Torres from Medellin Planetarium for introducing the Campaign in Medellin and provided the initial training and data required to understand the process.

+It would be impossible to create this package if the following previous packages did not exist: astrometry.net, Astrometrica, astropy.

 Copyleft
 --------